aieslab/aieslab.github.io/_projects/opportunity_multi_ahu.md

 ## What We're Doing

 Large retail buildings (10,000+ m²) use multiple AHUs cooling the same open floor area.
-The units are distributed but their effects overlap—one AHU's output affects temperature readings that other AHUs respond to.
+The units are distributed but their effects overlap.
+One AHU's output affects temperature readings that other AHUs respond to.
 Current control treats each unit independently with identical setpoints, which leads to fighting, uneven temperatures, and wasted energy.

 We want coordinated control that:
 - Adjusts VSD speeds across multiple AHUs based on zone conditions